mj-linane/OR-APCSP-P5JS-Lesson/61.while-loop-simulations/compiled-instructions.md

 ## 1 Overview

-In this lesson, you will create an website that will simulate the flipping of a coin.
+In this lesson, you will create a website that will simulate the flipping of a coin.
 Now, the trick here is that this coin flipping program is going to model an experiment that while possible for a human to do, it is unreasonable.

 You are going to write the program to use loops to flip a coin continuously until certain conditions are met.

-## Vocabulary
+### Vocabulary

-- Models and Simulations: a program which replicates or mimics key features of a real world event in order to investigate its behavior without the cost, time, or danger of running an experiment in real life.
+- Models and Simulations: a program which replicates or mimics key features of a real-world event in order to investigate its behavior without the cost, time, or danger of running an experiment in real life.

 ## 2 Make a Hypothesis